Xpado-star/MICB-475-Team-2/README.md

 **Ali** - Changed 'treatment' column from numeric to factor; saved metadata as .txt file; created new RProject for phyloseq object; created script for phyloseq object 'pd_phyloseq' and saved as .RData file

+John - Uploaded new pd_metadata_treatment.tsv to server.
+Compiled table, taxa bar plots, and no mitochondria no chloroplast table as viewable .qzv files with new pd_metadata_treatment.tsv file.

+John - Using table-no-mitochondria-no-chloroplast_treatment.qzv, we found a maximum sampling depth of 5421 in order to retain at least 6 samples in all treatment categories.
+Alpha-rarefaction curve displayed that 5421 falls under the plateau.

 ## February 11, 2024
 John - Created README file.
 Imported and demultiplexed parkinsons sequences.
 Denoising, clusterng, taxonomic training, filtering, and export conducted.